Health

 When is a permit required?

-A permit is required prior to the installation of a limited use wastewater system.
-On new construction, arrangements must be made for how wastewater will be handled prior to a building permit being issued.
-On land that is currently vacant, a permit must be applied for prior to installing a vault or vaulted privy.
+You need a permit before installing a limited use wastewater system.
+For new construction, you must plan how wastewater will be managed before getting a building permit.
+If the land is vacant, you must apply for a permit before installing a vault or vaulted privy.

 Limited use wastewater systems during construction

-Portable chemical toilets are only permitted on properties during construction of a dwelling, or in emergency circumstances.
-Alternatively, a vault, septic tank used as a vault, or full septic system may be installed and connected to temporary living quarters until construction is complete.
+Portable chemical toilets are only allowed on properties during the construction of a home or in emergency situations.
+Alternatively, you can install a vault, septic tank used as a vault, or a full septic system to serve temporary living quarters until construction is finished.

 Limited Wastewater Outhouse